Featured

 3. Lack Of A Core Idea In The Paragraph

-A structure (as discussed in point 2 of the Rules) ensures that your paragraph is not all over the place.
+A structure (as discussed in point two of the Rules) ensures that your paragraph is not all over the place.
 A paragraph with no controlling idea can get messy and confuse your readers.

-Consider the same example we used in point 1:
+Consider the same example we used in point one:

 “August is my favorite month of the year.
 December is too cold and May too hot.
 If you talk about days, I love the Thursday of every week.
 Especially because of the closeness to Friday and the distance from Monday.
 The month of August passes so fast, I wish I could catch it for a little while longer.
 The leaves are my favorite.
 Especially in the evenings.”

 It is unclear what the author is talking about here.
 Is it about a favorite month, or a favorite day, or the relation between them?
-Splitting them into two like done in point 1, ensures that the paragraph maintains one topic and smoothly relates to the paragraph that follows.
+Splitting them into two, as done in point one, ensures that the paragraph maintains one topic and smoothly relates to the paragraph that follows.

 Paragraphs can be your best friends to hold your reader’s attention.
 Use it to your advantage by following simple rules: